npct/pct-team/pct-blog-posts/advanced-training.md

 Super Output Area (MSOA) level, and around 1200 people at the Lower Super Output Area (LSOA) level.
 The key data level used by the PCT, however, is origin-destination data, which forms the basis of the route and route network levels.
-Theses datasets are generated using the following processes:
+These datasets are generated using the following processes:

   - Origin-destination (OD) data processed using functions such as